 What To Do If A Creditor Violates The Automatic Stay

-4 minute read Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+4 minute read • Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 The automatic stay goes into effect as soon as your bankruptcy petition has been filed with the court and a case-number assigned to your case.
 The automatic stay prohibits creditors from trying to collect a debt from you.
 Creditors and their attorneys know that the bankruptcy court can order them to pay sanctions to the bankruptcy filer if they violate the automatic stay.

-Written by Attorney Andrea Wimmer
+Written by Attorney Andrea Wimmer.

 Updated September 3, 2020

 The automatic stay goes into effect as soon as your bankruptcy petition has been filed with the court and a case-number assigned to your case.
 The automatic stay prohibits creditors from trying to collect a debt from you.
-More on that here
+More on that here.

 Creditors and their attorneys know that the bankruptcy court can order them to pay sanctions to the bankruptcy filer if they violate the automatic stay.
 From a practical point of view, there are two “types” of violations of the automatic stay that a filer deals with: (1) calls and/or debt collection letters, and (2) continuation of legal action, such as a pending lawsuit, garnishment, foreclosure or repossession.